-For more information and learning resources for certifying and non-certifying staff on death certification (not specific to COVID-19) please click here.
+More information and learning resources for certifying and non-certifying staff on death certification (not specific to COVID-19) can be found here.

 Information and updates on the registration of death in Scotland, and how the process has changed in view of COVID-19 e.g. including remote registrations, can be found on the National Records of Scotland website.

-'TALK' is an acronym, designed to help health and social care professionals cope with death and bereavement.
-This graphic encourages staff to support each other with simple strategies such as talking to your colleagues, asking how your team are doing, listening to one another and showing kindness to yourself and others.
-Click here to view a pdf version of this graphic.
+'TALK' (Tell, Ask, Listen, Kindness) is an acronym, designed to help health and social care professionals cope with death and bereavement.
+This short animated film encourages staff to support each other with simple strategies such as talking to your colleagues, asking how your team are doing, listening to one another and showing kindness to yourself and others.

 Sadly, many of us may come across situations at work where a staff member is bereaved or perhaps experience the death of a colleague.
 Knowing what to say and do in these situations to provide support to employees and co-workers can be challenging and naturally people may feel apprehensive.